Shelley Bortz Biography: KDKA Reporter, Age, Husband, & The 1994 Tragedy

 Shelley Bortz, an Emmy-Nominated Reporter for KDKA-TV in Pittsburgh

-From Court to Camera: The Resilient Life of KDKA’s Shelley Bortz
+From Court to Camera: The Unbreakable Spirit of Shelley Bortz, KDKA Reporter

 Born on February 26, 1974, Shelley Bortz is currently 51 years old as of 2025.
-Her birthday places her under the thoughtful, artistic sign of Pisces.
+Her roots are firmly planted in Western Pennsylvania, a fact that gives her KDKA reporting a genuine local resonance.

 • Age (2025): 51 years old